 - Low socioeconomic (low SES) background – this will be determined through various documents required in the application, including but not limited to your current address and postcode.

 - Students from inner regional, outer regional, remote and very remote areas - based on the address and postcode of your current residential address provided.
+You can use this interactive map* to gauge your approximate location status and the possibility of qualifying for a CSP based on this.

 - First in family to access higher education - if neither parent has attained a bachelor degree or higher (based on the TCSI highest educational attainment values).